Some Restaurants Don’t Offer Whole Food Plant-Based Items On Their Menu – but Here Is Why They Should

 The solution: offer a minimum of three or more clearly labeled WFPB options on your menu, for a genuine choice.

-- Consumer demand for meals derived entirely from whole plants, without added oil, is significant and growing rapidly (see this link regarding oil: http://nutritionstudies.org/plant-oils-are-not-a-healthy-alternative-tosaturated-fat/)
+- Consumer demand for meals derived entirely from whole plants, without added oils, is significant and growing rapidly.
+See this link to the article by Dr. T. Colin Campbell of the Center for Nutrition Studies: “Plant Oils Are Not A Healthy Alternative to Saturated Fat”.

-- Many prospective customers now use smartphone applications like “Happy Cow” to search for suitable culinary options as they make decisions about where to dine.
+- Many prospective customers now use smartphone applications like “Happy Cow” to search for suitable culinary options as they make decisions about where to dine, and your restaurant should be listed there as Vegan-friendly.

 - The time to adapt to this new market is now.